Jomolungma/WhatsAppChatBeautifier/README.md

 WhatsApp uses some localized strings in its exported chats, such as "<attached>" for attached media, and its message timestamps.
-WhatsAppChatBeautifier might not work with other locales as it was tested with (English, German).
+WhatsAppChatBeautifier might not work properly with other than the few western locales it was tested with.

 Image captions are not exported by WhatsApp.